Windy Nook: Governance

 Windy Nook was initially an ecclesiastical district in the parish of Jarrow, but after the Local Government Act 1972, it is today wholly within the council ward of Windy Nook and Whitehills in the Metropolitan Borough of Gateshead and is approximately 2.9 km2 in area.
 It is represented by three councillors.
-In June 2012, they were Jim Turnbull, Tom Graham and Pat Ronan.
+In June 2012, they were Jim Turnbull, Tom Graham and Rachel Hart.

 Windy Nook is part of the Westminster parliamentary constituency of Gateshead.
 It was previously in the Gateshead East and Washington West constituency which was abolished by boundary changes before the 2010 UK General Election.
-For many years the MP was Joyce Quin, who retired on 11 April 2005 and was awarded a life peerage into the House of Lords on 13 June 2006 and is now Baroness Quin.
+For many years the MP was Joyce Quin, who retired on 11 AGateshead.

-The present MP Ian Mearns, is a member of the Labour party and his office is in Gateshead.
 He replaced Sharon Hodgson who successfully campaigned in the newly formed constituency of Washington and Sunderland West.
 In the 2010 UK General Election, Mearns was elected with a majority of 12,549 over Frank Hindle.
 The swing from Labour to the Liberal Democrats was 3.9%.

 Windy Nook is in a safe Labour seat.
-Mearns' success in 2010 followed of Sharon Hodgson, who in the 2005 UK General Election polled over 60% of the votes cast whilst in 2001, Joyce Quin was returned with a majority of 53.3%.
+Osborne's success in 2024 followed of Ian Mearns, who in the 2005 UK General Election polled over 60% of the votes cast whilst in 2001, Joyce Quin was returned with a majority of 53.3%.